saplingphp/Sapling/README.md

 ------------
 Drop the code in any directory under the Apache document root (for example `/dir`).
 Point your browser at the URL <http://localhost/dir/test/hello?b=world>.
 That should display the test page.

+* If it doesn't work, make sure mod_rewrite is enabled.
+* If it still doesn't work, you may be using an Apache alias.
+Uncomment the Rewrite_Base property in the `.htaccess` file and edit it so that it contains the URI of the root dictory of the website.

 Directory structure
 -------------------